john-cd/rust_howto/src/categories/encoding/index.md

 # Encoding

-Encoding and/or decoding{{hi:decoding}} data from one data format to another.
+Encoding and/or decoding{{hi:Decoding}} data from one data format to another.

 ## Character Sets